OpenM-Project/mcdoc.github.io/secretlol.md

 ---
-title: How the Minecraft for Windows is Cracked/Patched
+title: How Minecraft for Windows is Cracked/Patched
 ---
 ::: danger
 WIP by XtronXI
 :::

-# How the Minecraft for Windows is Cracked/Patched
+# How Minecraft for Windows is Cracked/Patched

 ::: warning Note
 This is only for the Bedrock Edition of Minecraft